Faunsdale Plantation: History of owners and the people they held in slavery

-H. A. Tayloe and his brothers were sons of Col John Tayloe III, a fabulously wealthy Virginia planter who built the Octagon House in Washington, D.C., for his use in the city.
-Their grandfather was Colonel John Tayloe II, another wealthy planter, who developed the colonial plantation Mount Airy in Richmond County, Virginia, and had thousands of acres in other farms.
+H. A. Tayloe and his brothers were sons of Col John Tayloe III, a wealthy Virginia planter who built the Octagon House in Washington, D.C., for his use in the city.
+Their grandfather was Colonel John Tayloe II, another wealthy planter, who developed the colonial plantation Mount Airy in Richmond County, Virginia, and had tens of thousands of acres in other farms in Virginia and Maryland.
 The Tayloes' extensive acquisitions in Alabama demonstrate the economic reach of wealthy planters in the Upper South, to control good lands in the Deep South.
 In 1947, historian J.W.
 Dubose wrote that the Tayloes were "considered the most important pioneer cotton planters of the Canebrake, as to the extent of their enterprise there."

 In 1843, Dr. Thomas Alexander Harrison purchased 960 acres in the Canebrake from Charles City County, Virginia.
 According to Dubose's 1947 account, after Harrison acquired his property, which he named Faunsdale Plantation, he no longer practiced as a doctor, but devoted himself to cotton.
 Harrison named his plantation after Faunus, the ancient Roman deity of the forest, plains, and fields.

-As was typical of other planters, Harrison brought numerous enslaved people with him from Virginia.
+As was typical of other planters, Harrison brought numerous slaves with him from Virginia.
 This was part of a forced migration of about one million enslaved African Americans to the Deep South as it was developed.

 Harrison was said to insist on the enslaved persons saluting him, the men by raising their hats and the women by curtsies.
 By the 1850s, he wanted to acquire another 340 acres, but initially his neighbor, a Mr. Armstead, was not ready to sell.
 Harrison happened to see him one morning, when Armstead announced his imminent move to Montgomery, the state capital, to serve as United States Marshal of the District Court, under President Franklin Pierce's administration.
 He sold the land to Harrison that the latter wanted.

 About 1855 Harrison also bought land in Louisiana near the Mississippi River.
 The bottomland had dense underbrush and trees, and he sent a work party of enslaved people there to start clearing the property.

 Mrs. Louisa Harrison was described as an educated woman, taught privately by a governess and tutor while growing up at her family's plantation of Edenton, Virginia, as was typical for girls of her class.
 She later attended a girls' boarding school in New York for seven years.
 Dr. and Mrs. Harrison had one child together, a daughter Louise.
 As an adult, she married her cousin, William B. Shepard of Edenton.

 After being widowed, Mrs. Harrison built a chapel at Faunsdale for use by the enslaved workers.
 Her example was followed by other planters in the area: the widow Mrs. McRae of the Athol plantation, also built a slave chapel; both Mr. Bocock of the Waldwic plantation and Mr. Terrell of the Brame plantation also provided them for the people they enslaved.
 In 1864 the widowed Louisa Harrison married again, to Rev. Stickney, Episcopal minister of St. Michael's.
 They lived at Faunsdale.